tinacms/tina.io/content/docs/plugins/fields/radio-group.md

 ![TinaCMS Radio Group Field using a "button" variant in a "horizontal" direction](/img/fields/radio-group-field-horizontal-button.gif)

-The "button" variant" can also have a "vertical" direction as well.
+The "button" variant can also have a "vertical" direction as well.

 ![TinaCMS Radio Group Field using a "button" variant in a "vertical" direction](/img/fields/radio-group-field-vertical-button.gif)